sh1n0bi/sh1n0bi-dojo.github.io/_posts/htb/2020-02-16-HTB-Shocker.md

 ```

-This attempt works straight off the bat...Google Shellshock if you need to find out what it is...Its an important vulnerability to know about.
+This attempt works straight off the bat...Shellshock is  an important vulnerability to know about.
 [Wiki on shellshock](https://en.wikipedia.org/wiki/Shellshock_%28software_bug%29)

 ###############################################################